 What kind of equipment/technology do you use to make your films?

 My go-to camera is the Canon C100 with a Ninja 2 recorder for broadcast quality footage.
 It's a brilliant camera, the image-quality is lovely - soft, filmic, cinematic... the footage feels like a human eye has been involved.
 Obviously I use others if the job needs them, but the C100 is the 'house' camera.
 I've got the very wonderful A7rii – which is probably one of the best stills cameras around today, and shoots a very nice 4k image for video when I need it ...though personally I find the vividness loses some of the sense of story-telling, strangely, I don't know why.
 For me the focus is always on the story the images and sounds tell you when they're put together, and technology is always a tool, not the hero.
 I'm still a big fan of film cameras too.
 I've got an old 8mm Bolex and a 16mm Krasnogorsk which have been employed form time to time.
 And a Super8 too (not made from fag packets).
-And I'm a Hasselblad lover, every time.
-That 6x6 format is just gorgeous.
+And I love suing film for my stills work too – there's a texture and quality that you just can't really get with digital, or replicate.. so I still work with a fantastic Mamiya RB67 for medium-format film photography, as well as a large format 5x4 view camera.
+Film takes time.
+And time is worth taking.
 As for post-production I'm a big, huge, complete advocate and fan of the Adobe Creative Cloud...
-Premiere Pro, After Effects, Lightroom, Photoshop..
+Premiere Pro, After Effects, Lightroom, Photoshop, InDesign..
 It's a superb suite of software built by and for creatives.

 How do you find the ‘story’ for a film?

 I get to know the people first.
 It's very much a personal service I offer so I like to take time to understand the background, get to know the personalities involved, and really get to the heart or the essence of the story that needs to be told.
 There's always a great story to tell, if you let it be found.